celestiaorg/celestia-specs/specs/consensus.md

 #### End Block

 At the end of a block, the top `MAX_VALIDATORS` validators by voting power are or become active (bonded).
 For newly-bonded validators, the entire validator object is moved to the active validators subtree and their status is changed to bonded.
+For previously-bonded validators that are no longer in the top `MAX_VALIDATORS` validators begin unbonding.